Gut bugs and night shifts: a recipe for diabetes risk?

 Summary

-This study looks at how a substance called TMAO, made by gut bacteria from L-carnitine, might affect insulin resistance—a key step toward diabetes.
-Researchers will give 40 healthy adults L-carnitine supplements and also have them do simulated night-shift work to see how these factors change blood markers and insulin sensitivity.
-The goal is to better understand the connection between diet, gut bacteria, and diabetes risk.
+This study looks at how a substance made by gut bacteria, called TMAO, might affect insulin resistance (a step toward diabetes).
+Researchers will give 40 healthy adults L-carnitine supplements and also have them do a simulated night-shift to see how these factors change blood markers related to diabetes and inflammation.
+The goal is to understand the connection, not to treat or cure any disease.

 Disclaimer Read more